La Magione, Palermo: History

 The Teutonic Knights served as protectors of the young King Frederick II for over a decade during his minority.
 The knights built dormitories, an armory and stables.
 The name Magione is thought to derive from a word derived from the Latin term Mansio, often referring to the house of a lord (mansion), and to the residences of the Teutonic knights.

 In 1492, at the request of Pope Innocent VIII, King Ferdinand II of Aragon, removed the Teutonic Order from Sicily.
 The complex became a residence for priests and abbots under the administration of the archbishop of Palermo.
 In 1780 it passed unto direct control of the Bourbon of Naples and in 1787 it was given to the Sacred Military Constantinian Order of Saint George.
 They were expelled in the 1860s during the suppression of religious orders by the Kingdome of Italy.

 In 19th century an important restoration was realized by Giuseppe Patricolo, stripping away some of the additions to the Norman church.
 A description from 1875 describes the building as sadly disfigured.
-The church suffered gravely from the bombing of the second world war and much was rebuilt in the restoration.
+The church suffered from the bombing of the second world war and someone part was rebuilt in the restoration.
 The church has the title of Minor basilica.